Search

 Type: Garden Guide Plant

-• … Jones bluestar is native to arid areas of the western U.S. and is known to be drought resistant and drought … for their performance in our region; Plant Evaluation Notes can be found on the Garden's website.
-The genus was named for Dr. Charles Amson, an 18th century American colonist. …
+• … clusters at the stem tips in late spring or early summer.
+The foliage ranges from threadlike to willow-like and looks attractive throughout the growing season with the bonus of good to … for their performance in our region; Plant Evaluation Notes can be found on the Garden's website.
+The genus was named for Dr. Charles Amson, an 18th century American colonist.
+Archived Copy: This content was captured before February 2022, and is no longer being updated. …

 Type: Garden Guide Plant

-• … Oriental bluestar is one of the few amsonia species that is not native to North America -- hailing from Japan, … for their performance in our region; Plant Evaluation Notes can be found on the Garden's website.
-The genus was named for Dr. Charles Amson, an 18th century American colonist. …
+• … clusters at the stem tips in late spring or early summer.
+The foliage ranges from threadlike to willow-like and looks attractive throughout the growing season with the bonus of good to … for their performance in our region; Plant Evaluation Notes can be found on the Garden's website.
+The genus was named for Dr. Charles Amson, an 18th century American colonist.
+Archived Copy: This content was captured before February 2022, and is no longer being updated. …

 Type: Garden Guide Plant